FREQUENTLY ASKED QUESTIONS

 Can we use outside management tools for projects?
 I hope you will!
 Trello, Jira and so many others all serve important functions; choosing tools as a team, then discovering with what good or bad effect, is one of the many steps you'll take on the way to solving the problem.
 Just remember, these do not replace the obligation to use the ticket system managed in class.
 Tickets in outside servers reflect team consensus, however the tickets in 435's servers log individual observations, captured contemporaneously.
 As with any ticket system our tools might log objective developments (decisions, agreements, mileposts and so on) and as such might partly duplicate data in team systems.
 However our system is also to enable capture what you think.
 We want to know your decisions and your views about the team.
 Why?
 These are used in the final exam, which is the ultimate reflection on your 435 project experience.

-(Please read this paragraph.
-It is pretty important.)
+How is the instructors mentoring system used then?
 We learn by making tech decisions and then seriously assessing their effect.
 The final exam is my evidence-based way to know that you reached the learning objectives; I can sign off that you got there (and pass) by observing your journey of discoveries through the semester.
 So far so good?
 Now, my determination can't be based on fiction.
 Nobody is free to manufacture history for purposes of the final; all assertions must be objectively supported by the record.
-If you never captured what was in your head early in the project, then you can never credibly explain the revelations or effects later in the project.
+If you never captured what was in your head early in the project (say, via the mentoring tools), then you can never credibly explain the revelations or effects later in the project.
 You might have had great experiences, but if they are not written down to be checked, then we lack the evidence needed to sign off.
 It is this simple: the final exam is essentially an explanation of outcomes that is created by cut/paste out of text you captured in our system throughout the semester.
 Use it to connect the dots.
 Relying on tickets from another team member is not credible.
 How does anyone argue they learned by explaining what was in the head of some other person?
+And bare tickets about tech (from a team-shared system) at best tells what happened, not why nor what was in your head about the team activities.
+It is not credible either.
 Neither is a dump of data into your log at the end credible; that tells what you want to have been in your head retrospectively, not what was really there.
 Actionable information: play the game to pass the class.

 Why Subversion instead of git?
 There are a couple good reasons.
 Both are fine revision control tools but they solve slightly different problems, and chiefly we're focused on solving the kinds of problems that are better handled with Subversion.
 (We'll talk a lot more about this in a lab, but as a spoiler: git is great for distributed development among people who will occasionally synchronize when features seem fully worked out, whereas we are intent on learning about finer-grain collaborative practices, which is a place SVN can shine.)
 Another sufficient reason is that we can run Subversion on our own servers where the repository churn gives us yet another good perspective to project activity.
 (We're engineers ... we measure stuff.)
 Git hides much of that activity, meaning managers and mentors risk running blind.
 So I understand - many students already think we know how to use git and would prefer to stick to what is already familiar.
 But let me point out, this is college, where people occasionally learn new things.
 In particular SE involves many different dependency models and dev processes than those underneath git, and I'd like for students to reach a point where we can articulate differences as technical matters, not just as personal preferences.
 Humor me: play the game to pass the class.
 (And who knows?
 It might just work!)